daftkid/daftkid.github.io/_posts/2022-06-08-terraform-provider-how-it-works-part-2.markdown

 The second part of the story about Terraform Provider internals.
 This part will be more focused on different Provider's mechanisms and objects implementation in Go.

-## Generic Provider structure
+# Generic Provider structure

 Terraform has created [terraform-provider-hashicups](https://github.com/hashicorp/terraform-provider-hashicups) repo where some example Provider is defined.
-There is a minimal codebase required for having working Provider.
+There is a minimal codebase required for having a working Provider.

-Below I want to run through the Terraform Provider for AWS source files and explain main parts required for Provider to work.
+Below I want to run through the Terraform Providers' (for both AWS and Hashicups) source files and explain the main parts required for the Provider to work.

 Let's go through the files in the repo and try to understand what is going on here.

-Entry point is defined within `main.go` file:
+The Provider's entry point is defined within a `main.go` file:
 {% highlight go %}
 func main() {
     ...